-- (1) As implied by the above rules, they may pass more exams instead of taking the courses. - (2) Students with prior graduate coursework may appeal to the Graduate Advisor for waivers of one or more prelim course requirements. - (3) Interdisciplinary students, with the advice of an academic supervisor and permission of the ASGSC (Administrative Subcommittee of the Graduate Studies Committee) may be allowed to substitute courses in their specialty for some of the four required prelim courses.
+- (1) As implied by the above rules, they may pass more exams instead of taking the courses. - (2) Students with prior graduate coursework may appeal to the Graduate Advisor for waivers of one or more prelim course requirements. - (3) Interdisciplinary students, with the advice of an academic supervisor and permission of the ASGSC (Administrative Subcommittee of the Graduate Studies Committee) may be allowed to substitute one course in their specialty for the four required prelim courses.
+Further course substitutions are considered on a case-by-case basis with the academic supervisor and ASGSC.